Our founding verse:

 Beta Upsilon Chi was formed at The University of Texas at Austin in the spring of 1985 by a handful of Christian men who desired an alternative to the present fraternal lifestyle.
 A group of Christian men met and planned the "BYX Island Party" to formally announce the fraternity's founding.
 It was the vision of the founding fathers to have a fraternity of committed Christian men, based on the unique brotherhood that a Christian atmosphere affords, for the purpose of fellowship and glorification of Jesus Christ.
 Through such events as parties, service projects, and evangelical outreaches, the charter members of Beta Upsilon Chi chose to unite in fellowship and edify Jesus Christ on the University of Texas campus.

 BYX seeks to enhance the college experience not only of its members, but of all Purdue students.
 As a result, we host several uplifting events that are open to the entire campus.
 Events range from formals to themed parties, open parties and tailgates.
 They are entirely free of alcohol.
-BYX is also involved in events with other fraternities and sororities, including trade dinners, philanthropies/service opportunities and campus-wide events.
+BYX is also involved in events with other fraternities, sororities, and cooperatives including trade dinners, philanthropies/service opportunities and campus-wide events.

 The goals of pledgeship are for pledges to foster a deep sense of commitment to the fraternity, gain a proper understanding of the history and purpose of the fraternity and grow into the image of Christ.
 Through weekly pledge meetings, the pledges learn the intricacies of Beta Upsilon Chi and get to know each other on a personal level.
 All the while, the members of the fraternity serve and invest in the pledges as they work through the pledgeship process.
 Additionally, BYX places a strong emphasis on academics in order to keep its young men on track for success during college and in their careers.
 Specific time is allotted for new members to study each week as they adjust to college, and older students are expected to lead by example in their study habits.

 Beta Upsilon Chi makes a point to be involved and make a difference in the local community in order to witness and give back.
 The members are required to participate in at least two philanthropy events per semester, and many members participate in more.
 Philanthropies can take many forms, but serving is always the focus.
 BYX members are also strongly involved in the churches they attend.
 The ultimate goal in community interaction is to contribute to and improve the community in any way that it can.
 Additionally, BYX values outreach outside of the Purdue area, believing that the heart of missions should be spread beyond just West Lafayette.
-Our chapter holds annual missions trips over fall or spring break.
-Recent spring break trips have been to Utah and Haiti and fall break trips are often shorter and closer to home.
+Members of our chapter typically take missions trips over fall or spring break each year.
+Recent spring break trips have been to Utah, Kenya, and Haiti.

 Cooperative Housing Style